-The age old question homeowners face: “Which mortgage is right for me?”
+An age old question: “Which mortgage is right for me?”

 When shopping for a home loan, whether it’s a new purchase-money mortgage or a refinance, knowing which loan type to pick and why is absolutely paramount.

 After all, the choice you make today will affect your checkbook for years to come.
-So it’s important to take your time and put care and research behind your decision.
+Possibly even 30.
+So it’s important to put some thought behind your decision.

-Yes, it will involve a mortgage calculator, notes, and most importantly, your precious time.
+Yes, it will involve a mortgage calculator, research, note taking, and not least of which, your precious time.

-We’re not shopping for a television here folks.
+We’re not shopping for a microwave here folks.
 We’re talking about one the bigger financial decisions of your life.

 Two Main Mortgage Categories – Fixed & Adjustable

-- You basically have one major home loan choice to make
+• You basically have one major choice to make: fixed or adjustable?

 When selecting an appropriate mortgage, it generally comes down to two main choices.
 Fixed or adjustable.
 A timeless mortgage question to be sure.